JonathanXDR/M426/WorkingAgreement.md

 ## Definition of Done

+- [ ] The code is complete
 - [ ] The code meets <b>all</b> acceptance criteria
-- [ ] The code story must have been reviewed by another developer (Peer coding)
+- [ ] The code story must have been reviewed by another developer
 - [ ] The code has been tested manually or automatically
+  - [ ] At least 3 test cases
+  - [ ] No failed tests
 - [ ] The user story has approval of the PO